 Steps to configure SMTP

-Getting outside emails into Nutshell
+Getting emails from your inbox into Nutshell

-Using BCC to push outside emails into Nutshell
+Using BCC to push emails into Nutshell

 When emailing a Person or Company from inside your email client, just BCC the outgoing message to firstname.lastname@example.org.
 Nutshell connects the message directly to the Person or Company, as well as to any open leads with them.